-- Leary opened his first record store on Nicollet Island in 1931.
+- Leary opened his first record store at 56 E. Hennepin Ave. on Nicollet Island in 1931.

 - In 1941 Homer Capehart Sr., sales manager of the Wurlitzer Co., asked him to put a few jukeboxes in Minneapolis establishments such as drug stores, ice-cream parlors, youth centers, and bars.
 Leary was able to place a new jukebox every week for Capehart.